 FreeCell solitaire is a classic card game and happens to be one of the most popular solitaire games of all time.
 It is more interesting than Klondike solitaire in that you can beat every single game, without exception.
 Unlike nearly all other forms of solitaire, you can use your brainpower as a pose to relying on luck to beat the card game.
 Learn how to play the FreeCell solitaire card game with our easy to read guide and video.

-Cards: One standard 52-card deck
+Cards: One standard deck of cards

 Place a card(s) into the ‘free cell’ (4 spaces to temporarily hold a card), this will give you access to cards in the columns and allows you to move in the columns to get to the Aces.
 Look for the lower numbers of each suit and move cards to gain access to the lower numbers.
-Move cards to the foundations as soon as possible.
+Move cards to the foundation piles as soon as possible.
 Try to increase the foundations evenly so you have cards to use in the columns.

-To win the game
+To Win the Game